natmaxjon/nlp_codenames/README.md

 > Contains the `EmbeddingAgent` class which receives a clue and makes guesses using the cosine similarity of word embeddings.

 > **wordnet_agent.py**
-> Contains the `EmbeddingAgent` class which receives a clue and makes guesses using Wu-Palmer Similarity in the WordNet taxonomy.
+> Contains the `WordNetAgent` class which receives a clue and makes guesses using Wu-Palmer Similarity in the WordNet taxonomy.

 > **dev.py**
 > Used for testing and debugging the agents.